Long is like "buy." If you're "going long" in a stock, it means you're buying it. If you're already long, then you bought the stock and now own it.

 If being long or buying are actions related to a belief that an asset will rise in value, then being bullish is the belief.
 To say "I'm bullish gold" means that I believe the price of gold will rise.

 Being a bull can represent an opinion/belief, or an action.
-Someone who's bullish may actually go long the assets they're bullish in, or they may simply have an opinion that the price will rise, but not actually make a trade based on that opinion.
+Someone who's bullish may actually go long the assets they're bullish in, or they may simply have an opinion that the price will rise, but not make a trade based on that opinion.

 The term "bull" or "bullish" comes from the bull, who strikes upwards with its horns, thus pushing prices higher.